JesseHerrick/constitution/README.md

 # Constitution

-> A command line interface for the U.S. Constitution! :flag_us:
+> A command line interface for the U.S. Constitution! :us:

 ## Installation